Faisal-Qadri/CEE-498-Project-Pore-in-Concrete/Methods.md

 ## Exploratory Data Analysis

-Exploratory data analysis (EDA) is an important step conducted in any data analysis project for identification, and characterization of different features.
-In this project, our input data consists of two columns, images (IDs) and their corresponding porosity which were calculated using ImageJ commercial software.
-Figure 1 shows porosities of the first 5 images for each batch.
+Exploratory data analysis (EDA) is an important step conducted in any data analysis project for identification, characterization, and quantifiaction of different features.
+In this project, our input data consists of two columns, images (IDs) and their corresponding porosity, which were found using ImageJ commercial software.
+Figure 1 shows porosities of the first random 5 images for each batch, showing all images are having porosities vary from 0 to 100 percent.

 <img src ="images/fig1.JPG" width =500>

     Figure 1: importing tabular data for EDA

-As shown in Figure 1, porosities vary from 0 to 100 percent.
-It is worth noting that each Batch 1 and 2 has 100 images, which will be for porosity characterization.
-Image processing plays an integral role for understanding the general characterestics of pore system.
+It is worth noting that each Batch 1 and 2 has 100 images, which will be used for porosity characterization.
+In the next step, images are read to facilitate understanding of the general characterestics of pore system.
 The first three images chosen from batch1 are shown in Fig 2:

 <img src ="images/fig2.JPG" width =700>